dcmi/dctap-python/docs/elements/propertyID/index.rst

             Statement Constraint
                 propertyID:          height

-    WARNING Shape :default => propertyID: 'height' is not an IRI or Compact IRI.
+    WARNING [:default/propertyID] 'height' is not an IRI or Compact IRI.